Kim Kurniawan

-Kim Jeffrey Kurniawan (born 23 March 1990) is a professional footballer who plays as a midfielder for Liga 1 club PSS Sleman.
-Born in Germany, he represented Indonesia at international level.
+Kim Jeffrey Kurniawan (born 23 March 1990) is a professional footballer who plays as a midfielder for Championship club PSS Sleman.
+Born in Germany, he represents the Indonesia national team.

-Personal life
+Early life

-Kim Kurniawan was born in Germany to a German mother and an Indonesian father who has Chinese lineage.
-His paternal grandfather, Kwee Hong Sing, was an Indonesian footballer who played for Persija Jakarta and the Indonesia national team in the 1950s.
+Kurniawan was born in the town of Mühlacker to a German mother and an Indonesian father of Chinese heritage.
+His paternal grandfather, Kwee Hong Sing, was also a footballer who played for Persija Jakarta and the Indonesia national team in the 1950s.

 Born with German nationality, Kurniawan decided to take up Indonesian citizenship after the PSSI, the football association of Indonesia, offered him a naturalization path that could pave way for him to win a position on the national team.
-In December 2010, he officially received an Indonesian passport and, after Cristian Gonzáles, became the second naturalized football player in that country; Gonzáles had done so in November 2010.
-Kurniawan's sister, Jennifer Kurniawan, is married to Irfan Bachdim, an Indonesian football player who was born and bred in the Netherlands.
+In December 2010, he officially received an Indonesian passport and, after Cristian Gonzáles, became the second naturalised football player in that country; Gonzáles had done so in November 2010.
+Kurniawan's sister, Jennifer Kurniawan, is married to Irfan Bachdim, another naturalised Indonesian though born in the Netherlands.
 Bachdim and Kurniawan, who are both playing for PSS Sleman, came to Indonesia at the same time in 2010 and became teammates at Persema Malang in 2011.